Gransformer: Transformer-based Graph Generation: The Proposed Method

 As mentioned earlier, the Gransformer is based on the Transformer, which was originally proposed for natural language processing.
 In NLP tasks, the input text to the Transformer model is represented by a sequence of one-hot vectors.
 Similarly, we represent an input graph for our model by a sequence of vectors, $ L_1^{\pi}, L_2^{\pi}, \ldots, L_n^{\pi}$.
 However, this representation does not explicitly specify the structural information of the graph that can be used during the training and generation process.

-In previous work, graph convolutional networks have been used for this purpose \cite{DeepGMG, GRAM, GRAN}.
-To infer a new node (or a new block of nodes) and its connecting edges to the previous nodes, these models consider the subgraph of the existing nodes and apply multiple graph convolutional layers on it.
-Therefore, $\mathcal{O}(n)$ forward passes are needed to compute the loss function.However, we intend to combine the structural graph information with our transformer-based model such that the loss function can be calculated in a single forward pass.
+In prior work, graph convolutional networks have been used for this purpose \cite{DeepGMG, GRAM, GRAN}.
+To infer a new node (or a new block of nodes) and its connecting edges to the previous nodes, these models consider the subgraph of the existing nodes and apply multiple graph convolutional layers to it.
+Therefore, $\mathcal{O}(n)$ forward passes are needed to compute the loss function.
+However, we intend to combine the structural graph information with our transformer-based model such that the loss function can be calculated in a single forward pass.
+In Sections \ref{sec:typedEdges} and \ref{sec:gatt} we will discuss two techniques we have proposed for this goal.